ClemsonChoirs/website/src/pages/index.md

       buttonText: Schedule Your Audition
       newTab: true
     description: >-
-      Auditions for Fall 2020 will be done via zoom.
+      Auditions for Fall 2020 will be done via Zoom.
 Schedule your audition below.
     heading: Audition for CU Singers and Cantorei
     image: /img/clemson-choir-logos-003.jpg